tomasz-rosiek/upscan-verify/README.md

 The service relies heavily on AWS infrastructure so that it cannot be run entirely locally.

-In order to run the service against one of HMRC accounts (labs, live) it's needed to have an AWS accounts with proper role.
+In order to run the service against one of HMRC accounts (labs, live) you will need to have an AWS accounts with proper role.
 See [UpScan Accounts/roles](https://github.com/hmrc/aws-users/blob/master/AccountLinks.md) for details.
-The service also requires ClamAV virus scanning software running locally
+The service also requires ClamAV virus scanning software running locally.

 ## Running ClamAV